Bluefield, West Virginia: Geography

 Bluefield is located in the Appalachian Mountains of West Virginia across the state border from Bluefield, Virginia.

 According to the United States Census Bureau, the town has a total area of 8.86 sqmi, all land.

 Climate

 Bluefield is a mountain city with a warm-summer humid continental climate (Dfb) bordering on subtropical highland climate or temperate oceanic climate (Cfb), due to its elevation.
 It is characterized by moderately cold, snowy winters and pleasantly warm to hot summers.
-The normal monthly mean daily temperature ranges from 31.9 °F in January to 70.3 °F in July; on average, there are only 2.5 days with a maximum of at least 90 °F or greater maxima, 1.3 days of minima at or below 0 °F, and 23 days where the maximum does not rise above freezing.
+The normal monthly mean daily temperature ranges from 31.9 °F in January to 70.3 °F in July; on average, only 2.5 days occur with a maximum of at least 90 °F or greater, 1.3 days of minima at or below 0 °F, and 23 days where the maximum does not rise above freezing.
 The hottest temperature ever recorded in the city was 99 °F, set on July 28, 1952, and August 9, 1957, with the coldest temperature at −25 °F, set on December 30, 1917.